Duende is open for submissions!

 earnest…show us.
 We want to see it.

-We will reopen for submissions September 1, 2014.
+We are open for submissions September 1 through November 15, 2014.

 Our first (all online) issue launches in October 2014.